jucian0/posts/developing-redux.md

 ## Implementation

 ### Constructor
-Let's go ahead, you noticed that I'm using typescript, feel free to use javascript, our first step is to write the constructor method, `constructor` need to receive the reducers and the initialState, let's do that:
+Let's go ahead.
+You may notice that I'm using typescript, but feel free to use javascript.
+Our first step is to write the constructor method, `constructor` needs to receive the reducers and the initialState, so let's do that:

 ```typescript
 class Store{